 You should always talk with your doctor about starting a new medication, particularly if you are older, pregnant, on multiple medications (especially blood thinners), or have certain medical conditions (such as heart disease, high blood pressure, kidney disease, or history of stomach ulcers).
 Always read and follow the directions for any medications you take.
-You should not drink alcoholic beverages when taking acetaminophen, NSAIDs, and narcotics.
+You should not drink alcoholic beverages when taking acetaminophen, nonsteroidal anti-inflammatory drugs ( NSAIDs), or narcotics.

 Many people find pain relief through a regular program of diet and exercise.
-For patients who are overweight or obese, losing 10% of their weight reduces pain and improves function, according to a new study in the Journal of the American Medical Association.
+For patients who are overweight or obese, losing 10% of their weight reduces pain and improves function, according to research.

 WebMD takes a look at the risks and benefits of medications available to help manage osteoarthritis pain.

-The advantages of over-the-counter (OTC) medications for pain relief, like acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen sodium, include easy access, affordability, and lower risk of side effects.
+The advantages of over-the-counter (OTC) medications for pain relief, like acetaminophen and NSAIDs such as ibuprofen or naproxen sodium, include easy access, affordability, and lower risk of side effects.

 NSAIDs also provide relief from pain caused by swelling and inflammation.
 At over-the-counter doses, NSAIDs are not as effective at reducing inflammation as higher prescription doses.

 Most healthy people can safely take NSAIDs for short periods without any problems, However, NSAIDs may increase the risk of medical problems like heart attack, stroke, high blood pressure, and kidney disease.
-A study published in 2012 advises people who have had a heart attack to be cautious using NSAIDs because of increased risk of another heart attack and death.
+One study advises people who have had a heart attack to be cautious using NSAIDs because of increased risk of another heart attack and death.